ChaitanyaKatti/debiased-word-embeddings/README.md

 2. Neutralize Gender Bias: In this step, the embeddings of gender-specific words (e.g., "he" and "she") are projected onto the hyperplane perpendicular to the gender direction.
 By doing this, the gender information is removed from these specific words, effectively neutralizing the gender bias in the embeddings.

 ### Preserving Semantic Information
 It is important to note that the Hard Debiasing technique aims to neutralize gender bias while preserving the semantic information captured by the embeddings.
-It ensures that the relationships betIen words and the overall structure of the embedding space remain intact.
+It ensures that the relationships between words and the overall structure of the embedding space remain intact.

 ### Implementation
 In this repository, I have included an implementation of the Hard Debiasing technique.
 You can find the debiasing script in the hard_debias.py file.
 By running this script on your word embeddings, you can mitigate gender bias and make your embeddings more inclusive.